Musa Aman: Returning to Malaysia and arrest

 With the pressure that any assemblyman will lost their seat based on the Article 18(2) of the state constitution that a seat can be declared vacant if an assemblyman fails to turn up for three consecutive sessions, Musa returns to Malaysia on 21 August at the Subang Airport, after transiting from the Seletar Airport in Singapore.
 He was taken to the Subang Jaya Medical Centre for receiving further treatment.
 Musa has decided to return to Malaysia to settle all outstanding issues, although this is against the doctor's advise.
 The former Sabah chief minister's presence at the hospital is accompanied by heavy security and secrecy.
 Staff nurses at Musa's suite in the VVIP section were on high alert against the press and any unauthorised visitors.
 Police are seeking to get a statement from Musa after he recovered from his health issue.
 Musa had previously claimed that he was receiving medical treatment in England and therefore was not fit to return to Malaysia.
 Despite this, Musa could still face investigations by the Malaysian Anti-Corruption Commission (MACC) and the Immigration Department due to the fact that there were no records of him leaving the country.
 On 23 August, Musa was officially arrested despite his remand application was later rejected by the magistrate that making him out on bail.
 On 6 September, he returned into Kota Kinabalu through a private jet and arrived at about 12.30 PM before directly went straight to the State Assembly Building to sworn as an assemblyman.
 Musa then return to Kuala Lumpur and depart to Putrajaya to answer questions from MACC on several graft cases during the election that was alleged to be involving him.
-Since the BN coalition fall in the recent election, his son Yamani has been went missing.
+Since the BN coalition fall in the recent election, his son Yamani has gone missing.

 On 5 November 2018, Musa was charged with 35-corruption related charges include those of receiving a total of US$63 million (RM243 million) between December 2004 and November 2008 related to timber concessions when he was still chief minister to which he pled not guilty and granted RM2 million bail to enable him return to Kota Kinabalu to attend the chief minister legitimacy case.